victory316/MySampleKotlin/README.md

 # MySampleKotlin
 Android Application with Kotlin, actively using Jetpack and architecture patterns

+by SeungWhan Choi

+Last update : 191205

 < COMPLETED SPECIFICATIONS >

-- Working on now yet! 😉
+- Working on now yet! 🤧

 < GOAL SPECIFICATIONS >